 The Contractor shall provide all personnel, while working at an elevated position, with adequate protection from falls.
 Details of such protections shall be submitted to the Project Manager.
-All workers operating at heights shall be provided with adequate fall protection

 The Contractor shall carry out daily inspections of all elevated work platforms.
 Defects shall be corrected prior to use.